Stage presentation is always fun, as you will be showcasing your talent in front of the audience who are there to listen to you.

 - Do you want to relate yourself or your brand with the topic you are speaking on?

 - Can you deliver the message in said time?

 At times, it’s hard to cover a wide topic in a shorter span.
 For example, you can’t deliver about SEO or blog marketing in a 45-minute session, but you can talk about WordPress SEO, Blog Marketing with Facebook at that time.

 This is where I took the help of a few of my friends who just started blogging.
 I asked them what are the most common questions you have related to blogging, and here are a few suggestions I got:

 After thinking a lot, I decided to create a case study, where I shared the details of a blog, which is making $174/month from AdSense and with only 12 hours of work in 3 months.
 I ensure that with this topic, I will target bloggers who are learning to blog and help existing bloggers with plugins, content strategy tips and a few more tips, to create an authority blog.

 Practice yourself in front of the camera or friends:

-I first used a pen-paper to outline the idea for my slides, and used Keynote app on iPad to create a simple presentation.
-I will share tips on creating effective presentation in the next article, for now lets talk about practice part.
+I first used a pen-paper to outline the idea for my slides and used Keynote app on iPad to create a simple presentation.
+I will share tips on creating an effective presentation in the upcoming article, for now let’s talk about practice part.

 Here are some additional tips and pointers to help you prepare for your first stage presentation: